Nau mai, Haere mai

 Find out more about Gisborne and the Tairawhiti region here.

-Ideally, you will hold Fellowship in Otolaryngology from the Royal Australasian College of Surgeons (FRACS) and full Vocational registration with the Medical Council of NZ (MCNZ).
+Ideally, you will hold Fellowship of the Australasian College of Physicians (FRACP) and full Vocational registration with the Medical Council of New Zealand (MCNZ).

-- Canada (Fellowship in Otolaryngology from the Royal College of Physicians and Surgeons of Canada)
+- Canada (Fellowship in Internal Medicine of the Royal College of Physicians and Surgeons of Canada)

-- Ireland (Fellowship in Otolaryngology from the Royal College of Surgeons of Ireland via CCT)
+- Ireland (Membership/ Fellowship of the Royal College of Physicians of Ireland – and hold CCST/CCT)

-- UK (Fellowship in Otolaryngology from the Royal College of Surgeons of Edinburgh via CCT, or Fellowship in Otolaryngology from the Royal College of Surgeons of England via CCT, or Fellowship in Otolaryngology from the Royal College of Physicians and Surgeons of Glasgow via CCT)
+- the UK (Membership/ Fellowship of the Royal College of Physicians of London/ Edinburgh or Membership/ Fellowship of the Royal College of Physicians and Surgeons of Glasgow – and hold CCST/ CCT)

-These are the specialist pathways for medical registration in NZ for Otolaryngologists/ ENT Surgeons and we can assist with medical registration and visa, if successfully appointed.
+Locum Tenens and Provisional Vocational registration are the two pathways to medical registration in NZ for Specialist Physicians and we can assist with your medical registration and visa, if successfully appointed.

 Please note, a Doctor’s relevant qualifications must be verified by ECFMG using the EPIC system on behalf of the Medical Council of New Zealand.
 If you are committed to working in New Zealand, we encourage you to start this process off as soon as possible if you hold qualifications from outside NZ.
 You may to log on to EPIC and complete this step online.
 EPIC verifies your identity and your qualifications directly with you.
 Log on to EPIC here and read the FAQs section about how to get started.